cwnga/FuseSDKiOS/README.md

 * Bug fixes

 ## Legal Requirements
-By downloading the Fuse Powered SDK, you are granted a limited, non-commercial license to use and review the SDK solely for evaluation purposes.
-If you wish to integrate the SDK into any commercial applications, you must register an account with [Fuse Powered](https://www.fusepowered.com) and accept the terms and conditions on the Fuse Powered website.
+By downloading the Upsight Ad Mediation SDK, you are granted a limited, non-commercial license to use and review the SDK solely for evaluation purposes.
+If you wish to integrate the SDK into any commercial applications, you must register an account with [Upsight](https://www.upsight.com) and accept the terms and conditions.

 ## Contact Us
-For more information, please visit [http://www.fusepowered.com](http://www.fusepowered.com).
-For questions or assistance, please email us at [support@fusepowered.com](mailto:support@fusepowered.com).
+For more information, please visit [http://www.upsight.com](http://www.upsight.com).
+For questions or assistance, please email us at [support@upsight.com](mailto:support@upsight.com).